 The age of travel

 While Cook’s packaged holidays changed the future of travel, the concept is still popular today.
-With the start of the 20th century, new and improved modes of transportation made it easier for people to get around.
+With the start of the 20th century, new and improved transportation modes made it easier for people to get around.
 Planes, trains and automobiles became cheaper and more accessible to the masses.
 Thanks to industrialism, more people started accumulating personal wealth.
-Labour reforms brought the concept of set work schedule and suddenly people had more time on their hands.
+Labour reforms brought the concept of set work schedule, and suddenly people had more time on their hands.

 In the last 10 years alone, several game-changers brought travel to even more people.
 Blogs and social media made faraway destinations come alive.
 Cheap flights, stopovers and loyalty programs encouraged more of us to travel.
 Companies like Uber and Airbnb helped to revolutionize travel.
 Tourists no longer had to depend on unreliable and often dishonest cabs.
 They also got alternatives to expensive hotels.
 Suddenly, there was competition for tourist dollars, with deals popping up everywhere.

 The road to overtourism

 Would those living 100 years ago have expected the future of travel to be what it is today?
 I think not.
 With population growth, availability of travel deals and accessibility, it’s not surprising that more people want to see the world.
 Tourists infuse economies with spending on food, accommodations, shopping, etc. Businesses profit and residents benefit from improved infrastructure and amenities meant to attract travellers.
 Attracting tourism is then no brainer until it all goes wrong.